gordtulloch/mlCloudDetect/README.md

 mlCloudDetect 49.9 -97.1 10 latest.jpg

 Version 1.0.0 of the program moved all parameters into an INI file.
-Note that the ini file is created the first time you run the program so if it's not there, run the program.

 ## INI File Parameters
 The mlCloudDetect.ini file supports the following parameters: